nfrerebeau/twitterbot/README.md

-This package accesses documents from the [Open Archive HAL](https://hal.archives-ouvertes.fr/) and tweets the last scientific publications from the CRP2A lab on a daily basis.
+This package accesses documents from the [Open Archive HAL](https://hal.archives-ouvertes.fr/) and tweets the last scientific publications from the CRP2A laboratory.
+It can be used with a cron job to schedule tweets on a daily/weekly basis.

 See [@CRP2Abib](https://twitter.com/crp2abib).